These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T2B11 (B)

-What is the "Q" signal used to indicate that you are changing frequency?
+Which Q signal indicates that you are changing frequency?

 B. QSY